QuentinOchem/ada-spark-rfcs/considered/rfc-oop-constructors.rst

    generic
       type T1 is tagged private;

 Accept both by-constructors and non-by constructor types.

---  ???
-How to derive with non-constructor types and still be consistent with --  the tagged type consistency?
+However, by-constructor types would need to provide a parametelress constructor and a copy constructor to be accepted as formal parameters.

 Removing Constructors from Public View
 --------------------------------------